relrod/gpsd-haskell/README.md

 # gpsd-haskell

-Provides a Haskell gatewar to the GPSD JSON sockets interface.
+Provides a Haskell gateway to the GPSD JSON sockets interface.

 # License